rust-lang/prev.rust-lang.org/faq.md

 In the first example, the module is defined in the same file it's used.
 In the second example, the module declaration in the main file tells the compiler to look for either `hello.rs` or `hello/mod.rs`, and to load that file.

-A `use`ing declaration just tells the compiler to bring everything from a particular module into the current module.
-Without a `mod` declaration first, the compiler doesn't know if the `use`d module exists, and so can't import its contents into the current module.
+A `use` declaration just tells the compiler to bring *existing* names (reachable through some path) into scope.
+A `mod` declaration tells the compiler to *define* a module, and also brings that module's name into scope the same as `use` would.

 <a href="#how-do-i-configure-cargo-to-use-a-proxy" name="how-do-i-configure-cargo-to-use-a-proxy">
 ### How do I configure Cargo to use a proxy?